anpospisil/watari/README.md

 # WATARI <img src="https://github.com/anpospisil/watari/blob/master/watari-project/watari-logo.png" alt="logo" width="24">

 Click :point_right: [HERE](https://watari-redesign.netlify.app/index.html) :point_left: to check out the deployed version!
-Please, keep in mind that this is a high-fidelity prototype and not all links will work as desired.
+Please, keep in mind that this is a work in progress.
+Not all links will work as desired.

 ## Introduction

 Hello There!
-This is a re-design of the website [watari.ca](https://www.watari.ca/) a counselling and support services organization based out of Vancouver, CA. In 2019, I collaborated with 4 other students across 4 time-zones to complete this project as the final requirement to graduate McMaster University's Web Development program.
+This is a re-design of the website [watari.ca](https://www.watari.ca/) a counselling and support services organization based out of Vancouver, CA. In 2019, I collaborated with 4 other students and the client across 5 time-zones to complete this project as the final graduation requirement of McMaster University's Web Development program.

 * *the site has since been updated, screenshot of original homepage below vvv*